umar15640-rgb/product-management/docs/EXTERNAL_API_POSTMAN_TESTING.md

 - **Warranty Status**: Only two statuses exist - "active" (within warranty period) or "expired" (past warranty end date)
 - **Multiple Claims Per Warranty**: A single warranty can have multiple claims filed against it
 - **Multiple Warranties Per Product**: Different customers can have warranties for the same product
-- **Customer Identification**: Use phone number to identify customers
+- **Customer Identification**: Use phone number or email to identify customers
 - **Warranty Uniqueness**: A warranty is unique per product-customer combination
 - **Automatic Customer Creation**: Customers are created automatically if they don't exist
 - **Warranty Status Immutable**: Warranty status is determined by dates, not by claim creation
-- **No API Key for POST**: Warranty and claim registration don't require API keys
-- **API Key for GET**: List operations require API key for security
+- **API Key Required**: All external API endpoints require API key authentication
+- **Phone or Email Lookup**: Retrieve warranty/claims using either phone number or email
+- **Correct Customer Matching**: When multiple warranties exist for the same product (different customers), the system correctly matches the warranty to the requesting customer using phone or email

 ## Notes

 - **Warranty Status**: Warranty status is only "active" or "expired" based on warranty dates, not affected by claims
 - **Multiple Claims Per Warranty**: Different claims can be filed for the same warranty
 - **Multiple Warranties Per Product**: Different customers can have warranties for the same product
-- **Customer Matching**: Customers are matched by phone number within a store
+- **Customer Matching**: Customers are matched by phone number or email within a store
 - **Warranty Uniqueness**: A warranty is unique per product-customer combination, not just per product
-- **Claim Customer Identification**: Claims require customer_phone to identify which customer's warranty to use
+- **Claim Customer Identification**: Claims require customer_phone or customer_email to identify which customer's warranty to use
-- **Automatic Customer Creation**: Customers are created automatically if they don't exist (matched by phone)
+- **Automatic Customer Creation**: Customers are created automatically if they don't exist (matched by phone or email)
 - **Automatic Customer Update**: If customer exists, their information is updated with provided data
 - **Date Auto-Calculation**: Warranty dates are automatically calculated
 - **PDF Auto-Generation**: Warranty PDF is automatically generated after warranty creation
-- **No API Key for POST**: Warranty and claim registration don't require API keys
-- **API Key for GET**: List operations require API key for security
+- **API Key Required**: All external API endpoints require API key authentication
+- **Phone or Email Lookup**: Retrieve warranty/claims using either phone number or email
+- **Correct Customer Matching**: When multiple warranties exist for the same product (different customers), the system correctly iterates through all warranties and matches the correct one based on customer phone or email